-Course Course objectives Pedagogy Learning Course marks/c - Outcomes Evaluation redits: 100 marks/4 To appreciate the need, philosophy and conceptual framework of performance management and strategic reward management.
+Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 To appreciate the need, philosophy and conceptual framework of performance management and strategic reward management.
 To learn the process and methods of performance management.
 To appreciate the need for job evaluation and its methodology for compensation.
-To know about various employee benefits.
-Lecture method Case study method Tutorial Individual and Group presentation/ assignment Application of performance management systems Applicability of various rewards and other incentives in to HR practice Internal Assessment: 25 marks (includes Assignment: 15 marks and class test: 10 marks) Semester end examination: 75 marks
+To know about various employee benefits. method Application of performance management systems Applicability of various rewards and other incentives in to HR practice Internal Assessment: 25 marks (includes Assignment: 15 marks and class test: 10 marks) Semester end examination: 75 marks